mstrivens/CV/README.md

 #### Cardiff University (September 2008 to September 2011)

 - Marine Geography (BSc)
-- Other cool stuff

 ## Hobbies

-I love interacting with technology to create music.
+I collect vinyls and music in general.
 I am self-taught in producing music, broadcasting radio shows and I'm learning the piano.
 I'm a pretty decent home cook, I think my Italian could challenge your average Nonna and my Chinese and Indian food would stand up to most takeaways.